susesamu/ob-team-charts/docs/example-monitoring-rebase.md

 ### Find the new versions and commit hash targets

 Start by referring back to our target tag: [`kube-prometheus-stack-66.7.1`](https://github.com/prometheus-community/helm-charts/tree/kube-prometheus-stack-66.7.1)
+Fetch the commit hash of this tag via `git` cli or GitHub.

+- The commit hash is: `9c2619e6f3650a5722b0f81f18850b3751ce31ba`,

+### Find the sub-charts version constraints
+For this step, we refer to the `Chart.yaml` and find the dependencies listed there and the accepted versions.
-Here are the most important facts gathered about that release:
+In this case, here are the most important facts gathered about that release:

 - The commit hash is: `9c2619e6f3650a5722b0f81f18850b3751ce31ba`,
 - The target chart has subcharts of: